Langford | Ramos Drug Manufacturing

 Additionally, a felony drug manufacturing conviction triggers severe, life-long penalties:

-- Professional and Employment Barriers: Automatic disqualification from professional licenses, federal employment, and public benefits.
+• Professional and Employment Barriers: Possible disqualification from many professional licenses, some federal employment, and certain public benefits.

 The Utah Criminal Defense Process for Drug Manufacturing